M-J-Robbins/good-email-code/email-enhancements/faux-absolute-position.md

 <div class="faux-absolute">
 {% endhighlight %}

 In the HTML, you'll see a div with a class of faux-absolute and the corresponding CSS above.
 Here I've applied `max-height:0;`, this means that this element, along with any content, will take up no vertical space in the email.
-By default this is set to `overflow: visible` so the content inside this will still be seen.
+This is really where the magic lies in this trick, the content is taking up no vertical space so the content below will sit directly on top of it (feel free to add `max-width:0;` too if you need to remove horizontal space).

-However this content will sit behind anything that is below it so we need to increase the `z-index` so it sits on top.
-We don't actually need to set a number on the z-index (support isn't great here) we just need to enable it, for this we use `position:relative;`.
+However this content is now sitting behind the following content.
+In our case the text is behind the image.
+So now we need to increase the `z-index` so it sits on top.
+We don't actually need to set a value on the z-index (support isn't great here) we just need to enable it, for this we use `position:relative;`.

 Unfortunately a lot of email clients don't support that, so we can also enable z-index with opacity so we set `opacity:0.999;`.
 This does mean the content will be slightly transparent but it's unlikely to be visible to human eyes.
-Also don't be tempted to try and up that to `0.9999` or higher as mail.ru will round this up to `opacity:1`
+Also don't be tempted to try and up that to `0.9999` or higher as mail.ru will round this up to `opacity:1` so we have to keep it limited to 3 decimal places.

 ### faux-position
 {% highlight css %}